mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 but you still want the UI to look like a Text Field, you can replace the field with a read-only [Text Field](/material-ui/react-text-field/) component:

 {{"demo": "behavior-read-only-text-field/MaterialDatePicker.js", "defaultCodeOpen": false}}

+### Using a read-only Text Field on mobile

+If you want to keep the default behavior on desktop but you want to have a read-only TextField on mobile, you can conditionally render the custom field presented in the previous doc section and the default Date Field:

+{{"demo": "behavior-read-only-mobile-text-field/MaterialDatePicker.js", "defaultCodeOpen": false}}

 ### Using a Button